GregKaighin/bedfordshire-bicycle-club/README.md

 #### Home Page

-On the home page the user sees the Navbar and hero image, which immediately gives a clear idea of what the website is about.
+On the home page the user sees the Navbar and Hero image, which immediately gives the user a clear idea of what the website is about and its contents.

-This is followed by a short 'about-us' section telling users information about the club, and what they can find on the website.
-This section includes internal links to other parts of the website to help users quickly navigate to where they want to go.
+This is followed by a short 'about-us' section giving users information about the club, and exactly what they can find on the website.
+This section includes internal links to other parts of the website enabling users to quickly navigate to where they want to go.

 The next section is about cycling club meetups and gives information about the different cycling groups, and includes a link to the club's Whatsapp messaging group.

-Below this is a carousel slider showing details about upcoming club events.
+Below this is a Carousel slider showing details about upcoming club events.

-The next feature is a photo gallery, which shows an expanded image when the small images are clicked.
+The next feature is a Photo Gallery, which shows an expanded image when the small images are clicked.

-At the bottom of the page there is a 'back-to-top' button, social media links, and copyright information.
+At the bottom of the page there is a 'Back-to-Top' button, social media links, and copyright information.

 #### Routes Page

 The routes page shows a map with clickable buttons positioned above it to show routes used by the cycling club.

-Below the map are input fields to allow the user to create their own routes including up to 8 waypoints.
+Below the map are input fields to allow the user to create their own routes with up to 8 waypoints.

 Routes are displayed on the map along with a panel below, which gives a route summary and turn-by-turn directions, allowing the user to examine routes in more detail.